-Similarly, Australian banks.
+Similarly, Australian banks have been at it too.
 The biggest scandals involving Australian banks include the Commonwealth Bank financial planning scandal, the Westpac life insurance scandal, and the NAB foreign exchange scandal.

 Dissatisfaction with Banks Grows

-If we look at online reviews some of those “best banks” that we have compared on this article, we can see how customers are satisfied or dissatisfied.
-Please note those are general bank reviews and aren’t specific to international bank transfers:
+If we look at online reviews of some of those “best banks” that we have compared in this article, we can see how customers are satisfied or dissatisfied.
+Please note these are general bank reviews and aren’t specific to international bank transfers:

 - Barclay Reviews: 1.4 / 5 stars on TrustPilot.